jozzzzep/KeyBinder/README.md

   - **InputCheckingBeginContinuous (Action**<**KeyCode**> **methodToActive)**
   Enter a method with one parameter of type KeyCode as a parameter.
-  Checks for the next pressed key, then calls the method you entered until you cancel the input checking.
+  Checks for the next pressed key, then calls the method you entered each time the user press a key until you cancel the input checking.

   - **InputCheckingCancel ()**
   Resets and turns off input checking.
-  Use this to turn of the Continuous input checking
+  Use this to turn off the Continuous input checking.

+  - **InputCheckingPause ()**
+  Pauses input checking.
+  If you want to not check for input under a certain condition, you can.
+  Call this method, it'll keep the current checking data but will pause the checking until it resumed.

+  - **InputCheckingResume ()**
+  Resumes input checking.
+  Use it to resume the checking after you paused it.